Chris Beeby

-Biography
+Early life and education

 Christopher David Beeby was born on 10 or 15 October 1935, in Wellington, New Zealand, to C. E. Beeby and Beatrice Beeby.
 He attended the Victoria University of Wellington and the London School of Economics.

+Career

 He entered the New Zealand Department of Foreign Affairs in 1963 as a legal adviser, first working on the New Zealand Australia Free Trade Agreement.
 He was promoted to a divisional head in the department's legal division in 1969 and headed the economic division from 1976 to 1978.

 Beeby worked to draft anti-nuclear legislation for New Zealand and served as counsel for New Zealand in the International Court of Justice during the Nuclear Tests Case in 1973 and 1974.
 As Ambassador of New Zealand to Iran from 15 May 1978 to 15 June 1980, Beeby was involved in the Iran hostage crisis in 1979, when he, as ambassador, and another employee at the New Zealand embassy, Richard Sewell, helped several American diplomats escape to safety.
 The New Zealand Herald named Beeby and Sewell the "New Zealanders of the Year for 1979" for their actions.
 In 1983 Beeby chaired several negotiations on the Convention on the Regulation of Antarctic Mineral Resource Activities.
 He spent six years working towards a convention that eventually manifested as the Protocol on Environmental Protection to the Antarctic Treaty.

 He was involved in the Rainbow Warrior Case in 1989 to 1990.
 Beeby was Deputy-Secretary of Foreign Affairs from 1985 to 1991 and Ambassador of New Zealand to France (1992 to 1995).
 While living in Paris, in 1993 Beeby's offices were raided by French farmers.
 He was also at one point New Zealand's Permanent Representative to the OECD.
 In 1995 he attempted to mediate an end to the Pacific Salmon War between Canada and the United States, but was unsuccessful.
 That same year he was appointed as an original member of the World Trade Organization's Appellate Body, which he chaired in 1998.
 He was still serving upon his death.

+Death

 He died on 19 March 2000 at the age of 64, in Geneva.
 Phil Goff, then Foreign Minister of New Zealand, said that “Chris Beeby was widely regarded as an exceptional diplomat and one of the best international lawyers of modern times.”
 Beeby Peak in Antarctica is named after him.